redsox21534/redsox21534.github.io/about.md

 permalink: /about/
 ---

-Normal is not the same everywhere, let use the intersection of our perspectives to find an idea only found in the cross-section.
+Normal is not the same everywhere, let's use the intersection of perspectives to find the ideas only found in the cross-sections.

 ### More Information